jwm-dev/jwm.place-minecraft/README.md

 This github page will be maintained and attempt to keep parity with the jwm.place minecraft server and is provided as an easy resource to download the collection of mods used on the server.
-This server is a private entity whose members are invite-only, meaning this page is not in violation of any "redistribution" clause contained within any particular license.
+This server is a private entity whose members are invite-only, this page is meant only as a reference.

 For versioning, each .jar file will indicate the proper version of the mod to download.